input-output-hk/cardano-docs.iohk.io/_docs/technical/protocols/2017-01-07-time-warp-nt.md

 If the initiator receives the acknowledgement with correct nonce, a conversation is started.

-The opposite case could take place if the node never sent request on that nonce (peer made a protocol error), but it could also be that the node did send the `BI_SYN`, but its handler for that conversation has already finished.
+The opposite case could take place if the node have never sent any request on that nonce (peer made a protocol error), but it could also be that the node did send the `BI_SYN`, but its handler for that conversation had already finished.
 That's normal, and the node should ignore this acknowledgement.